ngocquang/tap-mysql-custom/README.md

 ## Replication methods and state file

-In the above example, we invoked `tap-mysql` without providing a _state_ file and without specifying a replication method.
+In the above example, we invoked `tap-mysql-custom` without providing a _state_ file and without specifying a replication method.
 The two ways to replicate a given table are `FULL_TABLE` and `INCREMENTAL`.